-The main purpose of this Guidance is to assist plantation managers to determine which claims of customary or user rights that affect existing plantation are valid, and which are not.
-Only once this has been determined can progress be made on addressing customary and user rights that have been made in existing plantations.
+The main purpose of this Guidance is to assist plantation managers to determine which claims of customary or user rights that affect plantations are valid, and which are not.
+Although consultation to address customary and user rights in existing plantations is required by RSPO, the precise details presented in this Annex are to be regarded as guidelines and not as the only way to address the issues, this guidance can also be used in the context of the RSPO New Planting Procedure.
+Only once this has been determined, can progress be made on addressing customary and user rights that have been made in plantations.
 This Guidance takes the view that the definitions of "customary rights" used in current legislation do not cover all valid claims.
 Accordingly, this Guidance suggests a procedure that may be followed to determine valid claims, and also suggests some possible approaches to resolve valid claims.

-This (draft) Guidance may be used in conjunction with addressing the following RSPO Criteria which touch on customary and user rights in existing plantations: 2.2, 2.3 and 6.4.
+This Guidance may be used in conjunction with addressing the following RSPO Criteria which touch on customary and user rights in plantations: 2.2, 2.3 and 6.4.
 The Guidance may also be relevant to some other Criteria, notably 6.2, 6.3 and 6.11, as well as 7.3, 7.5 and 7.6 (customary and user rights in new plantations).
 The Guidance aims to be fair to all parties involved.